-“Words exist in black and white.
-Color is the element that is unique to the visual realm, and painting is the medium I have chosen to integrate color into my world.
+“Color is the element that is unique to the visual realm, and painting is the medium I have chosen to integrate color into my world.
 Color as structure, form, meaning and the fundamental and exquisite ordering of the world in its own terms.
-The vibrancy and depth of oils is unparalleled in the history of Western art and fortunately it is a medium now easily accessible to anyone with the compulsion to depict the world as it presents itself in our few dimensions – and an ample supply of turpentine.”
+The vibrancy and depth of oils is unparalleled in the history of Western art and fortunately it is a medium now easily accessible to anyone with the compulsion to depict the world as it exists in our four dimensions – and an ample supply of turpentine,” she says.